cgjohnso/cgjohnso/README.md

 ### About Me

--Enjoys science related topics
+- Enjoys science related topics
--Loves Shrimp Lo Mein
+- Loves Shrimp Lo Mein
--Is Not the football player
+- Is Not the football player
--Hasn't fired an anti tank cannon...Yet
+- Hasn't fired an anti tank cannon...Yet

 ### Projects: